Haynes Academy for Advanced Studies: Awards and achievements

 In January 2011, January 2012, January 2013, January 2014, January 2015, January 2016, January 2017, and January 2018 Haynes Academy won the state “We the People” championship.
 The “We the People: The Citizen and the Constitution” competition takes the form of simulated congressional hearings where groups of students testify as constitutional experts before panels of judges.
 The program began in 1987 and, since then, more than 30 million students and 90,000 teachers have participated.
-Winning the state competition qualified Haynes Academy to participate in the national finals.

-Haynes also holds multiple national titles in Academic Games, led by coach and teacher Eleonora Gamble.
-Haynes Academic Games holds the most national titles amongst Haynes Academy teams across athletics and academic teams.
-Multiple National Championships have been won by Haynes.

-In 2019, Haynes Chess won 2nd Place in the State Chess Tournament, coached by Coach Ken Ferguson.
-Haynes Chess also holds multiple state and regional titles dating back multiple years.

-Haynes has 20 National Merit Semifinalists and 19 Finalists for the 2021-2022 School Year, boasting the largest percentage of the graduating class to be National Merit Scholars in the state of Louisiana.
+In 2021, Haynes won the quiz bowl state championship.